nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 1009
 01:00:50,296 --> 01:00:55,227
-[SPEAKER_07]: What's going wrong over the years happen and stuff walking we a lot of times like
+[SPEAKER_07]: What's going wrong over the years happened and stuff walking we a lot of times like

 1010
 01:00:55,207 --> 01:01:01,217